-Figure T.3 shows the reserving approach to mortality used by participating insurers for settled PPO claims: 8 out of 10 insurers used a probabilistic approach and 2 used an annuity certain method.
+Figure T.3 shows the reserving approach to mortality used by participating insurers for settled PPO claims: 9 out of the 10 insurers who responded used a probabilistic approach and 1 used an annuity certain method.

-Figure T.3: Reserving approach for settled PPO claims for participating insurers, as at winter 2019-2020
+Figure T.3: Reserving approach for settled PPO claims for participating insurers, as at winter 2020-2021

-Figure T.4 shows the reserving approach to mortality used by participating reinsurers for settled PPO claims: all 3 reinsurers used a probabilistic approach.
+Figure T.4 shows the reserving approach to mortality used by participating reinsurers for settled PPO claims: 2 out of 3 reinsurers used a probabilistic approach.

-Figure T.4: Reserving approach for settled PPO claims for participating reinsurers, as at winter 2019-2020
+Figure T.4: Reserving approach for settled PPO claims for participating reinsurers, as at winter 2020-2021